omarali1010/clothes-design-android/README.md

 The User is able to send his Design to the Server and the Design will be available for everyone

+## Technologies
+- Android
+- Kotlin
+- XML
+- Ktor (for the Backend)
+- Room-Database

 ## Screenshots

 ### Home Screen